Alnas is The People

 | 4 | Economic Model | Work‑based issuance; transparent formulas; profit‑sharing. | Governance is stable, predictable, and insulated from political inflation. | No economic issuance; relies on member contributions. | Governance depends on political willingness to fund programs. |

-| 5 | Funding Structure | Funded by 15% sustainability share; governments contribute only if needed. | Governance is cost‑based, not political; prevents overspending. | Funded by mandatory and voluntary contributions. | Governance influenced by ability and willingness of states to pay. |
+| 5 | Funding Structure | no need for gov contribution | Governance is cost‑based, not political; prevents overspending. | Funded by mandatory and voluntary contributions. | Governance influenced by ability and willingness of states to pay. |

-| 6 | Financial Returns | Governments can receive up to ~50% of profits (investor + tax share) when they invest. | Governance aligns government incentives with long‑term public welfare. | No financial returns; contributions are expenses. | Governance depends on donor priorities; no built‑in economic reward. |
+| 6 | Financial Returns | Governments receive direct revenue from the 20% "Charity & Taxes" share. | Governance aligns government incentives with long‑term public welfare. | No financial returns; contributions are expenses. | Governance depends on donor priorities; no built‑in economic reward. |

-| 7 | Profit Distribution | 100% distributed by fixed structure (employees, investors, CEO, founder, sustainability, charity & taxes). | Governance is transparent and rule‑based; no political favoritism. | No profit distribution; funds used for programs. | Governance outcomes depend on political budgeting and negotiations. |
+| 7 | Profit Distribution | 100% distributed by a fixed structure including ambassadors, employees, leadership, and sustainability funds. | Governance is transparent and rule‑based; no political favoritism. | No profit distribution; funds used for programs. | Governance outcomes depend on political budgeting and negotiations. |

 | 8 | Sovereignty Impact | Governments cannot control Alnas; advisory only. | Governance remains independent; prevents national or political dominance. | Member states influence UN decisions; powerful states dominate key bodies. | Governance shaped by geopolitics; sovereignty and influence vary by power. |